ose20/tapl_type_checker/untyped/README.md

 The relevant TaPL chapters are Charpters 5-7.

 ### Build
-Just run the `make` to generate the `main` program.
-Pass only one file containing the **untyped** program to this program.
+Just run the `dune build`.
+And then, pass only one file containing the **untyped** program to this program.

 ### Command-line option